Covariant representations for possibly singular actions on C*-algebras: Spectral theory for covariant representations

 \begin{prf} We consider the action of $G$ on the commutant $\cM'$ defined by $\beta_g(M) := U_g M U_g^*$.
 We have to show that $\beta$ is trivial; then $U_G \subeq \cM'' = \cM$.
 As $\Omega$ is cyclic for $\cM$, it is separating for $\cM'$.
 Let $\cE:=\lbr \cM'\Omega\rbr$, with projection $E:\cH\to\cE$ onto it, and note that $U_G$ preserves $\cE$.
 As $\cE\ni\Omega$ is $\cM\hbox{-generating,}$ it follows from Lemma~\ref{CP1cyclic}(iv) that the restriction map $\cM'\mapsto\cM'\restriction \cE$ is an isomorphism.
 Thus it suffices to prove that the $W^*$-dynamical system $(\cM'E,G, \beta^E)$ is trivial, where $\beta_g^E:=\Ad U_g^E$ and $U_g^E:=U_g\restriction\cE$.
 As $\Omega$ is cyclic, separating and invariant for this $W^*$-dynamical system, it follows from \cite[Prop.~XI.1.24]{Ta03} that $\Spec(U^E) = \Spec(\beta^E)$.
 By $\Spec(U^E)\subseteq\Spec(U)$, and condition (ii) we conclude that $\Spec(\beta^E) \cap \Spec(\beta^E)^{-1}\subeq \{e\}$.
 However, the Arveson spectrum of an automorphic action is symmetric, i.e. $\Spec(\beta^E) = \Spec(\beta^E)^{-1}$ (Lemma~\ref{lem:4.11}(iii)), hence $\Spec(\beta^E) =\{e\}$, i.e. $\beta^E$ is trivial. \end{prf}

-Note that the preceding lemma applies in particular to positive covariant representations of actions of $G = \R$.
+Note that the preceding lemma applies in particular to covariant representations of actions of $G = \R$ with positive spectrum.

-For positive covariant representations of von Neumann algebras, we have the stronger, and very important Borchers--Arveson Theorem (cf.~\cite[Thm.~3.2.46]{BR02}), which conversely, gives us a way of constructing the spectral projections of an implementing unitary group from the Arveson spectral subspaces. \begin{thm} \mlabel{BA-thm} {\rm(Borchers--Arveson)} Let $(\cM,\R, \alpha)$ be a $W^*$-dynamical system on a von Neumann algebra $\cM\subseteq\cB(\cH)$.
-Then the following are equivalent. \begin{itemize} \item[\rm(i)] There is a positive strong operator continuous unitary one-parameter group $U:\R\to\U(\cH)$ such that $\alpha_t=\Ad U_t$ on $\cM.$ \item[\rm(ii)] There is a positive strong operator continuous unitary one-parameter group $U:\R\to\cM$ such that $\alpha_t=\Ad U_t$ on $\cM.$ \item[\rm(iii)] Let $\cM^\alpha(S)$ denote the Arveson spectral subspace for $S\subseteq\R$.
+For covariant representations with positive spectrum of von Neumann algebras, we have the stronger, and very important Borchers--Arveson Theorem (cf.~\cite[Thm.~3.2.46]{BR02}), which conversely, gives us a way of constructing the spectral projections of an implementing unitary group from the Arveson spectral subspaces. \begin{thm} \mlabel{BA-thm} {\rm(Borchers--Arveson)} Let $(\cM,\R, \alpha)$ be a $W^*$-dynamical system on a von Neumann algebra $\cM\subseteq\cB(\cH)$.
+Then the following are equivalent. \begin{itemize} \item[\rm(i)] There is a strong operator continuous unitary one-parameter group $U:\R\to\cU(\cH)$ with positive spectrum, such that $\alpha_t=\Ad U_t$ on $\cM.$ \item[\rm(ii)] There is a strong operator continuous unitary one-parameter group $U:\R\to\cM$ with positive spectrum, such that $\alpha_t=\Ad U_t$ on $\cM.$ \item[\rm(iii)] Let $\cM^\alpha(S)$ denote the Arveson spectral subspace for $S\subseteq\R$.
 Then

 \end{itemize} If these conditions hold, then we may take $U:\R\to\cM$ to be $U_t=\int_{\R}e^{-itx}dP(x),$ where $P$ is the projection-valued measure uniquely determined by